uoft-tapp/tapp/README.md

 To keep the Gemfile.lock synced up with what we have on our host machine, run `docker-compose run <image> bundle install` followed by `docker-compose up --build`.
   Example: `docker-compose run tapp bundle install`.

-## Known issues
-GWu: Upon `docker-compose up --build`, the postgres messages show up, but not for our rails app.
-It's not until I hit `localhost:3000` that the messages pop up.
-Point is that I can't seem to know when rails goes up, unless I just assume that it's always up.

 This README would normally document whatever steps are necessary to get the application up and running.